ananthradhakrishnan/azure-docs/articles/monitoring-and-diagnostics/monitoring-overview-alerts.md

 ---
-title: Overview of alerting and notification monitoring in Azure
+title: Overview of alerts in Microsoft Azure
 description: Overview of alerting in Azure.
 Alerts, classic alerts, the alerts interface.
 author: rboucher
 services: monitoring